 “And there’s the ship again!”
 Gwen held onto the back of Chloe’s seat with her left hand.
 Her right hand, thrusting toward the passenger window, collided with Chloe’s head.
-After first spotting the ship across the Hudson River while we rounded the helix into the Lincoln Tunnel, my nervousness regarding our four-month adventure transformed into excitement.
+After first spotting the ship across the Hudson River from the Lincoln Tunnel helix, I had settled into a state of jittery eagerness.
 Chloe and I were going to be on the Orpheus in a matter of minutes, and in just over forty-eight hours, we would trade the overcast skies and thirty-degree temperature in New York for balmy Florida weather.

 Minerva the minivan responded to the siren call of the mother ship, steering easily into the right lane and up the ramp.
 Black paint spelled out the number 88 on a field of yellow on each of the concrete pillars in front of a set of sliding glass doors.
 I texted the number Evan had given me to let someone on the ship know we had arrived.

-Jenni warned Chloe about the limited storage space in the crew cabins, but Chloe doesn’t travel light.
-And she taught me how to pack as evidenced by the mountain of luggage and instruments growing on the sidewalk next to my minivan.
-My new soft-sided suitcases stood like homely cousins next to Chloe’s matched set of silver cases.
-Handing a small suitcase to Gwen, my hand brushed against its surface.
+Jenni had warned Chloe about the limited storage space in the cabins, but Chloe doesn’t travel light.
+And she taught me how to pack, as evidenced by the mountain of luggage and instruments growing on the sidewalk next to my minivan.
+My new soft-sided suitcases stood like homely cousins next to Chloe’s trio of silver cases.
+Handing her carry on to Gwen, my hand brushed against its surface.
 Textured like woven fabric, the plastic shell was cold, almost metallic against my fingertips.

-Searching in vain for our contact person, my eyes drifted to the right of the door.
-The Orpheus hunkered down behind the plate glass windows like a critter in a zoo.
+“Um, we’re new crew members.
+Someone is meeting us.
+We’re good.”
+Searching in vain for our contact person, my eyes drifted to the right of the doorway.
+The Orpheus hunkered down behind the plate glass windows of the terminal like a critter in a zoo.
 Shivering, I walked toward the window to gaze at her.
-Her nose pointed up with a graceful tilt, and it beckoned us through the glass.
+Her nose—all ships are female, I’ve learned, even when they have a male name—pointed up with a graceful tilt, beckoning us through the glass.
 She loomed over the terminal.
 Below her gleaming white body, a thin strip of navy blue paint met the gray-green water.
-Randomly placed rectangles broke up the smooth surface of her prow.
-At the point on the side where the curve of her nose straightened, she bore her name.
+Randomly placed rectangles broke the smooth surface of her prow.
+At the point where the curve of her nose straightened into the side, she bore her name.
 Green branches of laurel leaves framed a golden lyre underneath the lettering.
 While lyres and harps are two different types of instruments, I knew my harp and I belonged here.

 Once emptied of her cargo, Minerva occupied valuable real estate we no longer needed in front of the terminal.
 I handed my keys to Gwen.
 “Well, unless you want to Thelma and Louise this thing and drive onto the ship, I think this is where we part.”

-“Don’t think I’ve haven’t imagined a billion ways to stow myself inside one of your suitcases.
+“Don’t think I haven’t imagined a billion ways to stow myself inside one of your suitcases.
 I could schedule all of my rehearsals and performances to coincide with shore leave on Sundays, right?”

 Chloe snapped her pocketbook shut.
 “I wish!
 We’ll still see each other every week if we want.
 We can go home to Montclair or you can come into the City.
 Oh, don’t forget to water the plants.
 I’ve left specific instructions on the watering schedule and how much to give each one.
-And all of our mail is still going to our apartment.
-Keep an eye out for anything we should get right away.”
+All of our mail is still going to our apartment.
+Keep an eye out for anything we should get right away.
+And…”

 Excerpt #2: In Which Ellen Comes Home to an Intruder.
 In Her Bed.

 Ping!
 My middle C string snapped, startling the passenger taking a picture of my harp and me.
-Apologizing to my new fan, I ended my first set of the night a few minutes early to head back to my cabin to grab a new string.
+Apologizing to my new fan, I ended my set a few minutes early to head back to my cabin to grab a new string.

 With my toe propping the door open, I reached inside for the light switch.
-Before my fingers found their target, my eyes perceived not the soul-swallowing darkness of a cloudy night at sea but a gentle glow coming from the fixture above the vanity mirror.
+Before my fingers found their target, my eyes perceived not the soul-swallowing darkness of a lightless sky of a cloudy night at sea but a gentle glow coming from the fixture above the vanity mirror.
 Nicolette must have left the light on.

-The burnt sienna brocade chair in front of the vanity took on a new role: coat hanger.
-The shoulders on a tuxedo jacket drooped, unsupported by a chair whose back was not as broad as the person to whom the jacket belonged.
+The chair in front of the vanity took on a new role: coat hanger.
+Draped across the chair’s back was a tuxedo jacket.
+The shoulders on the jacket drooped, unsupported by a chair whose back was not as broad as the person to whom the jacket belonged.

 This couldn’t have been my cabin steward’s coat, discarded before he retraced his steps with another swipe of his bleach-soaked sponge.
-Coldness crept under my skin, and my stomach ascended into my throat.
-A couple further down the hallway shared a private laugh together, oblivious to my plight.
+Coldness crept under my skin.
+My stomach ascended into my throat.
+A couple further down the hallway shared a private laugh, oblivious to my plight.
 The gentleman held his stateroom keycard in the hand he rested on the woman’s shoulder.
 Involving two guests in my drama was no better a solution than confronting a possible attacker on my own.

 I announced myself to the intruder.
 “You do not belong here.
 This is my cabin.
 I will fight you if I have to.
-Leave now, and I won’t report you to the Captain.”
+If you leave now, I won’t report you to the Captain.”
 My stern voice was steadier than my nerves.

 “Ellen, it’s me.
-I’ve been waiting for you.”
-Using the door as a shield, I peered around it to investigate where the voice came from, my knuckles white from my death grip on the handle.
-I spotted a folded pair of black dress pants laying atop the vanity.
-The white shirt and balled-up socks next to the pants had been discarded with less care.
-My eyes scanned from the vanity to my bed.
+I’ve been waiting for you,” spoke the familiar voice.
+I gasped, forgetting to exhale the air trapped in my lungs.
+Using the door as a shield, my knuckles white from my death grip on the handle, I peered around it to look at the man who spoke to me.
+A folded pair of black dress pants lay atop of the vanity.
+The white shirt and balled-up socks next to the pants had not received the same attentive treatment.
+My eyes scanned from the vanity to Chloe/Nicolette’s bed, finally landing on mine.
 Mr. Intruder leaned back against the pillows, demurely clutching the bedding to his chest.
 Bare shoulders rose above the sheets.
 His grin made me wonder if everything else was equally bare.

+I couldn’t believe he was here.
+The shock of seeing him in my bed overwhelmed me.
+My hands began to ache from my grip on the door.
+Easing the tension, I considered the possibilities.
 The full cast of a production show plus Nessa and who knows who else couldn’t all be wrong when they chose to hop into bed with Dan.
-Unable to look away, I stared at him in the same manner in which he ogles women wearing short dresses.
+Unable to turn away, I stared at him in the same manner in which he ogles women wearing short dresses.
 No!
 I can’t think about sleeping with Dan!